About the Supporting Families Programme

 - unhealthy weight and/or malnutrition concerns

-Each family will have a single family plan and a key worker who will help co-ordinate support services, and who they can contact when they want to talk about things, or need further help.
+Each family will have a single family plan and a lead professional who will help co-ordinate support services, and who they can contact when they want to talk about things, or need further help.

 - How the programme is working in Hampshire